 There are no restrictions on acquisition of interests by foreign companies.
-Therefore, the foreign investor may either establish a company or a branch in Albania for purposes of exercising its activity.
+Therefore, the foreign investors may either establish a company or a branch in Albania for the purpose of exercising its activity.

 There are no restrictions as to the nationality of shareholders of a company.